mangpo/greenthumb/documentations/new-isa.md

 ./setup.py armdemo
 ```
 The script will generate `armdemo` directory that contains
 - `armdemo-xxx.rkt` programs.
 A program `armdemo-xxx.rkt` is a skeleton code defining the class  `armdemo-xxx%` extending the superclass `xxx%`.
-The generated code also includes the declarations of the required methods the users have to implement along with comments explaning the methods and examples.
+The generated code also includes the declarations of the required methods the users have to implement along with comments explaining the methods and examples.
 - `test-simulator.rkt` program for testing the ISA simulator
 - `test-search.rkt` program for testing the individual search techniques
 - `main.rkt` and `optimize.rkt` programs for running the complete cooperative search launching multiple search instances